lyuhiroyama/sets-n-reps/README.md

      - Authentication related API calls -> `auth.ts`
      - Mesocycle related API calls -> `mesocycles.ts`
   - Would reduce duplicate api calls within codebase, and improve readability
-- Breaking component sizes into smaller ones for maintainability

 #### Backend
 - Implement further model validations
 - Strengthen error handling in controllers

+#### Features needed
+- On passwords:
+  - Add confirmation field during sign-up
-- Implement password strength requirements (minimum length, numbers & special character requirements)
+  - Implement strength requirements (minimum length, numbers & special character requirements)
   - Implement password recovery functionality

-## What's next for Sets-n-Reps

-#### Features to add:
+- Implement email confirmation for new users
 - Allow modification of existing mesocycles:
   - Add/remove exercises
   - Add/remove sets
   - Update mesocycle/exercise names
 - Allow attaching of custom notes to each exercises
-- Add a second confirmation dialog for mesocycle deletion (to further prevent accident deletion)
+- Add a second confirmation dialog for mesocycle deletion (one is not enough)
 - Improve mobile UI/UX for mesocycle creation

-#### Finishing notes
+## Finishing notes

 - The app is functional and achieves its daily use with a smooth frontend experience.
 - Codebase could definitely (and greatly) be refined.